FelipeAlfaya/FelipeAlfaya/README.md

 #### ~ Greetings!
 I'm Felipe Alfaya, a proud native of Salvador, Bahia, Brazil.
 #### ~ I'm fluent in both Portuguese and English.
 #### ~ My expertise lies in web application development using TypeScript and JavaScript, but I've also dabbled in Python, C, C#, and Java.
-#### ~ I embarked on my coding journey at the age of 15, and over the past 4 years, I've honed my skills.
+#### ~ I embarked on my coding journey at the age of 15, and over the past 5 years, I've honed my skills.
 I recently completed my studies at SENAI Cimatec, specializing in System Development.
+#### ~ I'm now on the Catholic University from Salvador, specializing myself in System Analysis and Development.
 #### ~ Welcome to my profile!
 I hope you find it enjoyable!

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0C1014?style=for-the-badge&logo=linkedin&logoColor=99D1CE)](https://www.linkedin.com/in/FelipeAlfaya)